top of page

 Grow Gorgeous Roses with Elizabeth Schleicher

-An inspiring presentation by rose expert Elizabeth Schleicher, who will share her tried‑and‑true tips for choosing, planting, and nurturing roses that thrive in local gardens.
+Expect an inspiring presentation by rose expert Elizabeth Schleicher, who will share her tried‑and‑true tips for choosing, planting, and nurturing roses that thrive in local gardens.

 Whether you’re a dedicated gardener or a budding enthusiast, come learn how to make your roses bloom beautifully all season long!

-Drawing from her own experience cultivating stunning blooms and working with local garden groups, Elizabeth will inspire you to see roses as both rewarding and attainable.
+Drawing from her own experience cultivating stunning blooms and working with local garden groups, Elizabeth will inspire you to see beautiful roses as both rewarding and attainable.
 Whether you’re new to roses or seeking to refine your skills, this talk promises to leave you ready to fill your garden with colour and fragrance.

-October 27 - Rose O’Dell
+October 27 - Rose Odell

 Discover the Art of Pressed Botanical Note Cards